Pride (comics): The Dean family

 Frank and Leslie Dean ("the Colonists") are Karolina Dean's parents.
-They are alien invaders from Majesdane (the homeworld of their race) who posed as Hollywood actors.
-The Deans are intergalactic arms traders to the Skrulls.
+They are alien invaders from Majesdane who posed as Hollywood actors.
 In their alien form, they appear humanoid with bright, wispy skin, and can manipulate and control solar energy for a variety of purposes.
-When the Gibborim had called the Deans for the first meeting, the Deans were on a Hollywood set for General Hospital.
-The two had inhibited Karolina's alien powers for most of her life by way of a special medical alert bracelet, telling her she had an allergy to penicillin.
+The two inhibited Karolina's alien powers for most of her life by way of a medical alert bracelet, telling her she had an allergy to penicillin.
 Frank had included Karolina in his will with a paper instructing her to take off the bracelet, but Karolina had discovered the will early.
-Frank and Leslie had originally appeared as a happy, smiling couple that complimented Karolina's special powers, but as issues went on, it was shown the two would have violent and warlike tempers; when the runaways battle their parents over Molly Hayes, Leslie appears rather viciously, returning every time she was knocked out; when Frank arrived from New York and discovered his daughter had already left home and discovered her powers, he had violently attacked Victor Stein roaring for his daughter.
-The Deans also were the only ones that didn't want a child.
-However, Leslie eventually believed that a child would put them on People magazine's cover.
-The Deans had conspired with the Hayeses to kill the rest of the Pride and take the six tickets in paradise for the two couples and their daughters.
+Frank and Leslie had originally appeared as a happy, smiling couple that complimented Karolina's powers, but as issues went on, it was shown the two would have violent tempers; when the runaways battle their parents over Molly Hayes, Leslie appears rather viciously, returning every time she was knocked out; when Frank arrived from New York and discovered his daughter had already left home and discovered her powers, he had violently attacked Victor Stein roaring for his daughter.
+The Deans conspired with the Hayeses to kill the rest of the Pride and take the six tickets in paradise for the two couples and their daughters.